vania020/wro2025-robotek/README.md

 > This is an  animation to better understand the Ackerman Steering system.
 Credits: @The Automotives By M-KAT

 <details>
-  <summary>📐 Formula & Geometry</summary>
+  <summary>Formula & Geometry</summary>

-  The steering angles are related by:
+  The ideal relationship between the steering angles of the inner and outer wheels can be defined by the following formula.
+This equation ensures that the tires follow a pure rolling motion without lateral slip.

   \[
   \cot(\delta_i) - \cot(\delta_o) = \frac{l}{w}